 “I hadn’t worked in 10 years when I came to ReNewWorks, having been on disability.
 I knew it was a good opportunity.”
 Precious said she was motivated by her young daughter to get back to work.
 “I want her to know that no matter how old you are, it’s never too late to straighten up.”
 Precious said she learned a lot during her internship here at ReNewWorks.
 Besides learning about computers, furniture, and photography, she also learned she had a voice and can talk, and that she made friends here.
 “I also learned there are no stupid questions and to always ask for help if you need it.”
 Precious got a job working at Staples at the end of her internship where she is currently working.

-7 months ago Sergey was living on the streets.
+Prior to our Training Program Sergey was living on the streets.
 He faced a variety of barriers which prevented him from finding work.
-He connected with an Employment Specialist who recommended the GroundWorks Internship Program as a way to reenter the workforce.
+He connected with an Employment Specialist who recommended the GroundWorks Training Program as a way to reenter the workforce.

-Sergey said he learned a lot during his internship here at GroundWorks.
+Sergey said he learned a lot as a trainee here at GroundWorks.
 “GroundWorks is awesome.
 It helped me out in just three months when I needed it….I learned a lot, the team is awesome.”